Ligeia: Plot summary

 The story is told by an unnamed narrator who describes the qualities of Ligeia: a beautiful, passionate and intellectual woman, raven-haired and dark-eyed.
 He thinks he remembers meeting her "in some large, old decaying city near the Rhine."
 He is unable to recall anything about the history of Ligeia, including her family's name, but remembers her beautiful appearance.
 Her beauty, however, is not conventional.
 He describes her as emaciated, with some "strangeness".
 He describes her face in detail, from her "faultless" forehead to the "divine orbs" of her eyes.
 They marry, and Ligeia impresses her husband with her immense knowledge of physical and mathematical science, and her proficiency in classical languages.
 She begins to show her husband her knowledge of metaphysical and "forbidden" wisdom.

 After an unspecified length of time Ligeia becomes ill, struggles internally with human mortality, and ultimately dies.
+Shortly before her death, she composes a poem titled "The Conqueror Worm" which depicts her mental state and the resignation of her mortal being.
 The narrator, grief-stricken, buys and refurbishes an abbey in England.

-He soon enters into a loveless marriage with "the fair-haired and blue-eyed Lady Rowena Trevanion, of Tremaine".
+The narrator enters into a loveless marriage with "the fair-haired and blue-eyed Lady Rowena Trevanion, of Tremaine".
 In the second month of the marriage, Rowena begins to suffer from worsening anxiety and fever.
 One night, when she is about to faint, the narrator pours her a goblet of wine.
 Drugged with opium, he sees (or thinks he sees) drops of "a brilliant and ruby colored fluid" fall into the goblet.
 Her condition rapidly worsens, and a few days later she dies and her body is wrapped for burial.

 As the narrator keeps vigil overnight, he notices a brief return of color to Rowena's cheeks.
 She repeatedly shows signs of reviving, before relapsing into apparent death.
 As he attempts resuscitation, the revivals become progressively stronger, but the relapses more final.
 As dawn breaks, and the narrator is sitting emotionally exhausted from the night's struggle, the shrouded body revives once more, stands and walks into the middle of the room.
 When he touches the figure, its head bandages fall away to reveal masses of raven hair and dark eyes: Rowena has transformed into Ligeia.

 Publication history

 "Ligeia" was first published in the September 18, 1838, edition of the American Museum, a magazine edited by two of Poe's friends, Dr. Nathan C. Brooks and Dr. Joseph E. Snodgrass.
 The magazine paid Poe $10 for "Ligeia".

 The story was extensively revised throughout its publication history.
-It was reprinted in Tales of the Grotesque and Arabesque (1840), the one volume of Phantasy Pieces (1842), and Tales by Edgar Allan Poe (1845), the New World (February 15, 1845), and the Broadway Journal (September 27, 1845).
+It was reprinted in the first volume of Tales of the Grotesque and Arabesque (1840), the one volume of Phantasy Pieces (1842), and Tales by Edgar Allan Poe (1845), the New World (February 15, 1845), and the Broadway Journal (September 27, 1845).
 The poem "The Conqueror Worm" was first incorporated into the text (as a poem composed by Ligeia) in the New World.